As some of you may know I’ve been studying a Masters Degree in Computer Science for the past 6 months.

 I wanted to build on technical skills and understand the building blocks of how the internet and computers work.
 Anyone who knows me knows how much I LOVE my computer and how much I’m on the internet 😂 You could say it’s an addiction…and one that I’m proud of!

 Therefore, I’ve always been envious of those around me who had the technical skills to build anything they wanted.
-I’ve worked in tech for most of my career and I have worked with many crazily awesome people doing really cool stuff to solve real-world problems.
-I admired their hard skills but I also admired their ability to solve problems.
+I’ve worked in tech for most of my career and I have worked with many crazily awesome people doing really cool stuff.
+I admired their hard skills but I also admired their ability build an idea to life.

 What would you do if you could do anything you wanted to?